-The sport of Rugby is often referred to as the "father" of American football.
-Football evolved with many of the same principles, strategies and tactics.
+Similarly, American football evolved with many of the same principles, strategies and tactics as Rugby.
 However, there are several obvious differences.
 Rugby is played at a fast pace, with few stoppages and continuous possession changes.
 All players on the field, regardless of position, can run, pass, kick and catch the ball.
 Likewise, all players must also be able to tackle and defend, making each position both offensive and defensive in nature.
-There is no blocking of the opponents like in football and there are a maximum of seven substitutes allowed per team.
-A rugby match consists of two 40-minute halves and is considered to be a gender equity sport as approximately 25 percent of all players in the U.S. are female.
+There is no blocking of the opponents like in football and there are a maximum of seven substitutions allowed per team.
+A match consists of two 40-minute halves.

+Rugby is considered to be a gender-neutral sport as almost forty percent of all players in the U. S. are female.